Maia-Everett/lintian.eu/_posts/2024-01-14-warcraft-retrospective-10.md

 So Draenor is about to explode and we're probably never going to see it again in any future Warcraft story.
 The good news, however, is that the Dark Portal, which was simply closed at the end of Tides of Darkness, is now super-duper-mega-closed and isn't getting reopened, ever.
 The Alliance Expedition survives by leaving Draenor, and we'll probably encounter it again on one of those wondrous, exciting unknown worlds out there that we're yet to see.[^finale]

 The camera also ominously focuses on the Skull of Gul'dan as it falls to the ground.
-I sure hope what will become of it.
+I sure wonder what will become of it.

 ## Final Thoughts